XHKW-FM

 XHKW-FM is a radio station on 89.3 FM in Morelia, Michoacán, Mexico.

 History

-XESF-AM 1300 received its concession on September 22, 1939 as a longwave station.
+XESF-AM 1300 received its concession on September 22, 1939, as a longwave station.
 It was owned by José Martínez Ramírez until 1968, when it was sold to Francisco Rivanedeyra Hinojosa.
 Around 1955, XESF-AM had a relay station, XEKW-AM.
 In the 1980s, ownership of XEKW was transferred to Grupo ACIR.
 ACIR shed the station in 2008, selling it to Corporación Morelia Multimedia, a subsidiary of Multimundo, which is owned by Emilio Nassar Rodríguez and Jaime Robledo Castellanos.
 In July 2013, it became part of CB Televisión.

-XEKW was cleared to move to FM in 2011, reusing XHMRL-FM old callsing.
+XEKW was cleared to move to FM in 2011, reusing XHMRL-FM old callsign.
 Despite being in the same city as XHKW-TDT, it had not been commonly owned with the TV station since 1968.